-The nappes of the E-W trending eastern Mediterranean accretionary orogen were accreted from now-subducted oceanic and continental lithosphere of the African plate and now form part of the Eurasian upper plate.
-The timing of peak metamorphism generally gets younger structurally downwards and southwards, and the lithologies associated with each nappe grade from distal oceanic (ophiolite, pelagic sediments) to more proximal continental (shelf carbonates, quartzites and crystalline granitic basement) with increasing structural depth.
-The orogen is complex, curved, and highly non-cylindrical ( van Hinsbergen et al., 2020) (Figure 1).
-Nappe stacking resulted in significant crustal thickening: in regions unaffected by later extension, the crust is still up to 40-45 km (Abgarmi et al., 2017; Cossette et al., 2016; McPhee et al., 2022).
-However, this thick crust is underlain by only a thin mantle lithosphere (Abgarmi et al., 2017; Barazangi et al., 2006; Endrun et al., 2011; McPhee et al., 2022).
-This is likely because the original, pre-orogenic lithospheric underpinnings that existed below the nappes has subducted (Handy et al., 2010; Jolivet & Brun, 2010; van Hinsbergen et al., 2005a; 2010): these subducted underpinnings now forms slabs that are well-imaged with seismic tomography as coherent bodies of lithosphere that penetrate as deep as the mid-mantle (Berk Biryol et al., 2011; Hafkenscheid et al., 2006; van Hinsbergen et al., 2005a).
+The timing of peak metamorphism generally gets younger structurally downwards and southwards.
+The orogen is complex, curved, and highly non-cylindrical (Figure 1).
+Nappe stacking resulted in significant crustal thickening: in regions unaffected by later extension such as in western Greece, or the Tauride fold-thrust belt, the crust is still up to 40-45 km (Abgarmi et al., 2017; Cossette et al., 2016; Delph et al., 2017; McPhee et al., 2022).
+However, this thick crust is underlain by only a thin mantle lithosphere, as shown for instance in the Central Aegean and eastern Anatolian regions (Abgarmi et al., 2017; Barazangi et al., 2006; Endrun et al., 2011; McPhee et al., 2022).
+This is likely because the original, pre-orogenic lithospheric underpinnings that existed below the nappes has subducted (Handy et al., 2010; Jolivet and Brun, 2010; van Hinsbergen et al., 2005a; 2010): these subducted lithospheric underpinnings now forms slabs that are well-imaged with seismic tomography as coherent bodies of lithosphere that penetrate as deep as the mid-mantle (Berk Biryol et al., 2011; Hafkenscheid et al., 2006; van Hinsbergen et al., 2005a).